-The following table reflects compensation potentially payable to each Named Executive Officer under various employment termination and other scenarios based on the arrangements existing as of December 31, 2015.
-The amounts shown in the following table assume that a change in control occurred and/or each Named Executive Officer terminated employment with the Company effective December 31, 2015, and estimate the value that could be realized by each Named Executive Officer as a result of each specified triggering event; however, the amounts shown below do not take into account any Best Net Calculation and resulting reduction that may occur pursuant to the provisions of the 2012 Change in Control Plan.
+Other than with respect to Mr. Morton, the following table reflects compensation potentially payable to each Named Executive Officer under various employment termination and other scenarios based on the arrangements existing as of December 31, 2016.
+Other than with respect to Mr. Morton, the amounts shown in the following table assume that a change in control occurred and/or each Named Executive Officer terminated employment with the Company effective December 31, 2016, and estimate the value that could be realized by each Named Executive Officer as a result of each specified triggering event; however, the amounts shown below do not take into account any Best Net Calculation and resulting reduction that may occur pursuant to the provisions of the 2012 Change in Control Plan.
+With respect to Mr. Morton, the following table reflects only amounts actually received by him in connection with his retirement on December 31, 2016, except for payments already reported in the "2016 Pension Benefits" table and the "2016 Non-Qualified Deferred Compensation" table.

-See "2015 Pension Benefits" for benefits payable under the Pension Plan, SBP and DSA.
-Benefits payable under the VSP and with respect to vested RSUs are quantified in the "2015 Non-Qualified Deferred Compensation" table.
+See "2016 Pension Benefits" for benefits payable under the Pension Plan, SBP and DSA.
+Benefits payable under the VSP and with respect to vested RSUs are quantified in the "2016 Non-Qualified Deferred Compensation" table.